Andorra and Schengen Explained. ETIAS. Is Andorra in the EU?

 - As it stands you are likely to be directed at the external borders of France and Spain with the UK passport to register in the EES kiosks, now operational at Barcelona airport.

-- there is no requirement for an Andorran resident to stamp in or out of the EU due to the accord with France and Spain.
+- there is no requirement for an Andorran resident to stamp in or out of the EU due to the accord with France and Spain other than suggested above.

 - There are no plans to have EES kiosks on either of the Andorran borders.